AddressFinder/addressfinder-woocommerce/DEVELOPMENT.md

 Then whenever a file is edited, it will be re-compiled and available for reloading.

 # Developing PHP or JS
 Another way to test changes is to login to the WooCommerce server and copy and paste your local files into their WooCommerce counterparts.
+You will need to do this if you want to make changes the the php code.

 1. To login to the WooCommerce server your public ssh key has to be added.
 Ask Nigel about this.